tenstorrent/aplic/README.md

 setSourceState methods.
 The read/write methods are usually invoked in support of load/store instructions running on the system harts.
 The setSourceState is invoked by asynchronous interrupts coming from IO device models or from an interrupt generation module in the test bench.
-In this section we describe backdoor methods to interact with the Aplic.
+It is possible to invoke the read/write/setSourceState directly to change the APLIC state independent of load/store instructions or IO device state.

 # Configuring the Domain Delivery Mode